-Stop condition: Two RTCP packets are sent from system under test, each containing at least a receiver report block reporting on the RTP stream from data injection.
+Stop condition: 1) RTP packets are sent from data injection.
+2) Two RTCP packets are sent from the SUT, each containing at least a receiver report block reporting on the RTP stream from data injection.

-Pass criteria: The report block in RTCP packets sent from the system under test, reporting on the RTP stream from data injection will fulfil: 1) The fraction lost report block field is zero in the second RTCP packet.
-2) The cumulative number of packets lost report block field value is identical in the first and second RTCP packet.
+Pass criteria: The report block in the RTCP packets sent from the SUT, reporting on the RTP stream from data injection fulfils: 1) The fraction lost report block field is zero in the second RTCP packet sent from the SUT during the test.
+2) The cumulative number of packets lost report block field value is identical in the first and second RTCP packet sent from the SUT during the test.

-Comments: The test result is agnostic to RTP packets being sent by the system under test or not.]
+Comments: The test result is agnostic to RTP packets being sent by the SUT or not.

 6.2.6.6 Loss Test

-[Editor's note: How many different loss values should be tested during an interval?]

-Purpose: Test if the "fraction lost" and "cumulative number of packets lost" fields in the receiver report are consistent with one another and with the "extended last sequence number received" field.
+Purpose: Test if the "fraction lost" and "cumulative number of packets lost" fields in the receiver report sent from the SUT are consistent with one another and with the "extended last sequence number received" field in the same receiver report.

 Status: Mandatory

-Preconditions: 1) The system under test has passed tests 6.2.6.5 and 6.2.6.11.
-2) The system under test is pre-configured to receive RTP packets during the test session, e.g. set as send-receive or receive-only.
+Preconditions: 1) The SUT has passed tests 6.2.6.5 and 6.2.6.11.
+2) The SUT is set to receive RTP packets during the test session, e.g. pre-configured or set as send-receive or receive-only through test instrument signalling.
 3) Data injection is set to send a single RTP stream (one SSRC) with loss according to test procedure (below) and with monotonically increasing RTP sequence number (SN).